zippymcbonk/infinity/content/about.md

 contact_form: "https://formspree.io/f/mgerabdn"
 ---
 Hello, welcome to my website.
 I'm an enthusiast Onewheel rider and also an all-around DIY guy.
 I mod most things I own and a Onewheel is basically a modder's dream.
 This website is here to document and share my Onewheel work.

+Designing 3D models isn't cheap, and I give them away for free.
+If you printed my models and like them, please consider donating.

+{{<ko-fi>}}